Get-Your/Get-Your/README.md

         CREATE ROLE privileged_role INHERIT;
         GRANT base_role TO privileged_role;
         GRANT CREATE ON SCHEMA public TO privileged_role;
-        GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO privileged_role;

 1. Create and assign users